divyaang/Project-Gradient-Descent/README.md

 1. Coded the Gradient Descent algorithm for N features and have come with predictions.
 2. Tried and test various combinations of learning rates and number of iterations.
-3. Used Feature Scaling better results.
+3. Used Feature Scaling for better results.

 The above mentioned tasks have been implemented for two Datasets which are: